 - Perinatal grief and loss

-I did not personally experience group coaching.
-I do wish I could look at availability of the groups without having to contact customer service.
+I did not personally experience group coaching, and I wish I could have looked at availability of the groups without having to contact customer service.

 How Much Does LunaJoy Cost?